Amed Rosario’s hit in 10th gives Indians 2-1 win over Cubs

 Josh Naylor began the 10th at second base for Cleveland.
 Jordan Luplow walked, René Rivera sacrificed and pinch-hitter Harold Ramirez was intentionally walked.
 The Cubs employed a five-man infield and Thompson got César Hernández to pop out before Rosario ended it.

+“I mean it feels really, really good not only for me, but also for the team because we won,” Rosario said.
+“That’s what matters.”

-Nick Martini was the Cubs’ automatic runner in the 10th against James Karinchak (1-0).
+Nick Martini was the Cubs’ automatic runner in the 10th against Karinchak (1-0).
 Jason Heyward walked, but ldemaro Vargas struck out attempting to bunt.
 Pederson popped out, and Eric Sogard took a called third strike.

 Willson Contreras was 4 for 5 for the Cubs.

 Kris Bryant, who was removed from Tuesday’s game because of a sinus issue, came in to pinch-hit in the seventh.
 He was hit on the left hand by a pitch from Cal Quantrill to load the bases and replaced by Martini.
-Heyward flied out to end the threat.

 Shortstop Javier Báez returned after being scratched Tuesday because of lower back tightness.
 Báez went 1 for 4 with three strikeouts.